WICG/file-system-access/Move.md

 ## Only support "rename" functionality

 Pros:
-- No need to handle (or spec) the case where moves are non-atomic
+- No need to handle (or spec) cross-file-system moves
 - Simpler interface

 Cons: